 You can exchange your container or bucket for one of another size (25 or 140 litres).
 Request this online using your DigiD.

-I would like to have more than two green buckets or containers.
+I would like to have more than 2 green buckets or containers.
 How can I arrange this?

-Two containers are usually enough, especially since we collect organic waste every week.
-Remember that you can also put out two bundles of twigs/branches every week for collection.
-Emptying a maximum of two buckets or containers per household also allows us to make the most efficient use of our lorries and employees.
+2 containers are usually enough, especially since we collect organic waste every week.
+Remember that you can also put out 2 bundles of garden clippings every week for collection.
+A maximum of 2 buckets or containers per household also allows us to make waste collection as efficient as possible.

 What should I do if my green bucket or container goes missing or has turned up again?